Python for Biologists

 The Python for Biologists course is the next evolution of the Python for Scientists & Engineers course tailored specifically to Biologists by including libraries like Biopython.

 Biologists need programming skills in Python to analyze their data but have rarely had any programming education during their Bachelor’s and Master’s degrees.
-Hence, this course has two distinct goals and teaches:
+Hence, this course has four goals and teaches

 - to analyze, interpret and visualize scientific data to create publication ready plots

 - good programming practice, version control with GIT and virtual environments